MoEfication: Transformer Feed-forward Layers are Mixtures of Experts: Experiment

-\textbf{Expert Selection.} In this work, we limit MoEfied models to use only 20\% parameters of FFNs.
-Specifically, routers will select 25 experts from 128 experts for each FFN.
-The outputs of selected experts will be summed to obtain the final output.
-For Random Center and Parameter Center, the computation complexity for routing is O($kd_{model}$).
-For Learnable Router, we use a two-layer feed-forward network as the architecture.
-The input dimension is $d_{model}$, the middle dimension is $k$, and the output dimension is $k$.
-The non-linear activation function is TanH.
+\textbf{Expert Selection.} Besides Similarity Selection and MLP Selection, we also implement Random Selection, where we treat each expert as a collection of vectors with $d_{model}$ dimension and randomly select one of them as the expert representation.
+For Random Selection and Similarity Selection, the computation complexity for routing is O($kd_{model}$).
+For MLP Selection, we use a two-layer feed-forward network as the architecture.
+The input dimension is $d_{model}$, the intermediate dimension is $k$, and the output dimension is $k$.
+The non-linear activation function is $\tanh(\cdot)$.
 Its computation complexity is O($kd_{model} + k^2$).
-Compared to the computation complexity of FFNs of the original model, O($d_{model}d_{ff}$), the computation cost of routers is ignorable because $k$ is much smaller than $d_{ff}$.
-For example, $k$ is 128 and $d_{ff}$ is 4096 in the experiments.
-For the training of our learnable routers, we adopt cross-entropy as the training objective and use the Adam optimizer with the learning rate of 1e-2.
-The batch size is set to 512 and the number of epochs is set to 30.
-We sample nearly 5 million input representations from the training data and split them into the training and development sets with the ratio of 9:1.
+Compared to the computation complexity of FFNs of the original model, O($d_{model}\cdot d_{ff}$), the computation cost of routers is ignorable because $k$ is much smaller than $d_{ff}$.
+For example, $k$ is $128$ and $d_{ff}$ is $4096$ for T5-Large.
+For the training of our MLP routers, we adopt cross-entropy as the training objective and use the Adam optimizer with the learning rate of $10^{-2}$.
+The batch size is set to $512$ and the number of epochs is set to $10$.
+We sample nearly $500$ thousand input representations from the training data and split them into the training and development sets with the ratio of $9:1$.
+Note that we only use the activation information as supervision.
 The training time of each FFN is about several minutes on a single GPU.
-Besides Parameter Center and Learnable Router, we also implement Random Center, where we treat each expert as a collection of vectors with $d_{model}$ dimension and select the first column of $\mW_1^i$ as the center.